© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 The Bulwarks (Civil War) is a scheduled monument protected by Cadw under reference CM009.
 View the official record →

-The Bulwarks is an unclassified earthwork monument located in Carmarthenshire, Wales, dating to the Civil War period of the seventeenth century.
+The Bulwarks is a Civil War period earthwork located in Carmarthenshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM009.

 The Bulwarks (Civil War) dates from the post medieval/modern period, and is classified as a earthwork (unclassified).
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 The Bulwarks (Civil War) is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM009.